svendvd/codex-addons/README.md

-codex-sessions --plain --limit 5 # machine-friendly output codex-sessions --git             # only show sessions for the current Git branch codex-sessions --no-resume       # print, don’t execute, the resume command
+codex-sessions --plain --limit 5 # machine-friendly output codex-sessions --git             # only show sessions for the current Git branch codex-sessions --no-resume       # print, don’t execute, the resume command codex-sessions --delete          # enable deletion mode (press d on a session)
 ```

 Behind the scenes the CLI scans `~/.codex/sessions`, hoists the first meaningful user prompt, and formats results as `timestamp | session-id | cwd [branch] | prompt snippet`.

+Deletion mode works only in the TUI picker; once `--delete` is active press `d` and confirm with `y` to remove the highlighted session file immediately.

 ## Updating